Skip to content

 Plugin Principle

-DataPermissionInterceptor operates similarly to the tenant plugin.
+The working principle of DataPermissionInterceptor is similar to the tenant plugin.
 It intercepts SQL statements before execution and dynamically adds permission-related SQL fragments based on user permissions.
-This ensures only data accessible to the user will be queried.
+This ensures that only data accessible to the user is queried.

 Core Code

-Below is the core logic for assembling SQL fragments:
+The following is the core logic code for assembling SQL fragments:

 new DataPermissionInterceptor(new MultiDataPermissionHandler() {